 ~Heather Choate Davis

-Your child maybe a branch of your tree, but eventually that branch must be severed and allow root itself.
+Your child may be a branch of your tree, but eventually, that branch must be severed and allowed to root itself.
 So many parents are dead set on living their children’s lives for them.
 Parents feel compelled to deter their children from the pain of making the same mistakes they may have made themselves.
 You can hold your child’s hands when the going gets tough but you can never walk in their shoes, despite their situations seeming to mirror yours of the past, they have to deal with them, not you.
 All of this lone decision making, will strengthen their mind muscle, build character and give them the confidence in themselves they will need when you’re not around.

 What did you learn from your parents?
 Where you allowed to make sound decisions on your own or guided safely into shore by them?